ImJiyun/Learning-React/10-advanced-state-management/README.md

     </CartContext.Consumer>
   );
 }
 ```

 - It shouldn't be the default apporach.
 It's order version

 #### What happens when context value changes?

-Here’s the revised and structured version of your notes with added clarity and emphasis on key concepts.

----

 ## Linking the Context to State

-When you wrap components with a **context provider**, any child components can access the properties inside the `value` of the `context`.
-This is how you share state and functions across components efficiently.
+When we wrap components with a **context provider**, any child components can access the properties inside the `value` of the `context`.
+This is how we share state and functions (so that they don't have to be passed as props) across components efficiently.

 ### Example: App Component with State Management